Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Preliminary and Problem Formulation

-In 2-D plane, the posture of a mobile robot is usually represented by its position $(x,y)$ and orientation $\theta$, denoted as $p=[x, y, \theta]$.
-Considering the constraints imposed on the mobile robots, these robots are generally divided into two categories: non-holonomic and holonomic.
-For non-holonomic mobile robots (car-like wheeled mobile agents, unicycles, etc.), they are subject to pure rolling constraints without sliding between the wheel and the ground, which means the robots cannot move laterally and the motion direction is consistent with its instantaneous orientation at any time.
-The motion of this robots is controlled directly by linear velocity $v$ and angular velocity $\omega$ or velocities of two driving wheels, which are equivalent with each other.
-The kinematics is modeled by a group of non-linear ordinary differential equations (ODEs), whose discrete forms are given by
+It should be mentioned that there are generally two kinds of mobile robots: non-holonomic (car-like wheeled mobile agents, unicycles, etc.) and holonomic.
+Although the former one appears more common in daily life, their instantaneous movement is restricted laterally \cite{listmann2009consensus}, making the control more challenging than that of the latter kind.

-where $T$ is the motion control period, $i$ ($i=1,2,\cdots$) denotes the motion control time instant $t^c_i$ with $t^c_{i}-t^c_{i-1}=T$, $\theta \in [0, 2\pi)$ is the orientation respect to the $x$ axis, $v$ and $\omega$ are the linear and angular velocity, respectively.
-As for holonomic mobile robots, their kinematics in two directions is independent with each other and is formulated as the following discrete first-dynamics:
+For a non-holonomic mobile robot, the posture is usually represented by its position $(x,y)$ and orientation $\theta \in [0, 2\pi)$ with respect to X axis, denoted as $p=[x, y, \theta]^\mathsf{T}$.
+The motion is controlled directly by linear velocity $v$ and angular velocity $\omega$ or velocities of two driving wheels, which are equivalent to each other.
+Then, its kinematics is modeled as